 Seeking a Remedy from Court

 Some contracts include wording defining what happens if one of the parties fails to perform one of his or her duties under the agreement.
-In those cases, generally the wording of the agreement determines the rights of the party not in breach to a remedy.
-Remedies could include specific amounts of financial compensation and/or the right to treat the contract at an end.
+In those cases, generally the wording of the agreement determines the remedies available to the innocent party.
+Remedies can include specific amounts of financial compensation.

 A Fundamental Breach

-A common issue that arises in cases of breach of contract is whether the innocent party is entitled to treat the contract at end (excusing that party of any further performance under the contract) but allowing that party to sue for damages.
-That remedy, which is known as ‘rescission’, may only be available in certain cases such as ones involving mistake, duress, undue influence, unconscionability, material misrepresentation or ‘fundamental breach’.
+A common issue that arises in cases of breach of contract is whether the innocent party is entitled to treat the contract at an end (excusing that party of any further performance under the contract) but allowing that party to sue for damages.
+That remedy, which is known as ‘rescission’, may only be available in certain cases such as ones involving mistake, duress, undue influence, unconscionability, material misrepresentation or fundamental breach.